Add an ensuite to your home

 • Choosing a channel grate gives you more placement options and, because it lies flush, has a cleaner look.

-In a small ensuite, look for storage opportunities that won’t impede into the space.
-A large medicine cabinet recessed into the wall and concealed behind mirrored, handle-free doors gives storage without sacrificing any space.
 Make sure to include recessed niches in the shower and beside the bath as well.
 It’s a good idea to measure the height of products you regularly use to ensure they’ll fit.